Dog-Friendly Sunshine Coast: Visiting with a Dog

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-There’s a wide variety of pet-friendly accommodation on offer along the Sunshine Coast.
 For starters, if it’s waterfront accommodation you’re after, look no further than Saltwater Villas in Mooloolaba.
 All villas are pet-friendly, including the waterfront villas that have fully-fenced private courtyards, with pets allowed inside and out.
 Dog sitting and walking is also available.
+Enquire in advance if you have multiple pets and for the latest pet fees per stay.

 Another popular pet-friendly place to stay in the heart of the Sunshine Coast is Sunshine Valley Cottages.
 With three cottages set in a beautiful tropical garden, these cottages are truly pet-friendly.
 Pets are allowed inside, although not on the furniture or bedding, and there are off-leash areas available.
 Pets sitting is available on request.
 More than one pet is permitted (call to discuss), with no size limit, and a small additional charge per pet.